thycotic/ss-docs/release-notes/ss-rn-7-x.md

 - Prevented potential XSS attack on the Discovery dialog.

 ## Release Notes 7.8.000015
+**

-### Main Focus : Bug Fixes
+##* Main Focus : Bug Fixes
+**

-- Fixed issue with Active Directory Synchronization for some cases where if a group was disabled, it did not get re-enabled after being resynchronized.
+- *ixed issue with Active Directory Synchronization for some cases where if a group was disabled, it did not get re-enabled after being resynchronized.
-- Fixed issue with Active Directory Synchronization where groups with a custom schema would not be synchronized correctly.
+- *ixed issue with Active Directory Synchronization where groups with a custom schema would not be synchronized correctly.
 - Fixed issue with Active Directory Synchronization where distribution groups would incorrectly get synchronized if manually added to the synchronization group list.
 Distribution groups will no longer work in AD sync – you must use Security Groups in AD.
 - Fixed issue on Password Requirement Edit screen where a Password Requirement would fail validation if a description was not entered.
 - Fixed issue with the advanced XML import where Secret data would not be created properly if there was a case sensitivity difference in the Secret Field Name and the Secret Template Field Name.